wizecore/graylog2-output-jdbc/README.md

 # Graylog output plugin JDBC

-Sends log to traditional RDMBS databases with the use of JDBC.
+Sends log from a steam to a traditional RDMBS database via JDBC.

 ## How to build

-- Use `mvn package` to create JAR
+- Use `mvn clean package` to create JAR
 - See **Providing JDBC driver** on how to adjust JAR for your RDBMS
 - Put prepared JAR inside **Graylog** plugins folder
-- Put JDBC driver inside **Graylog** plugins folder
+- Put a JDBC driver inside **Graylog** plugins folder
 - Restart Graylog
 - Create new output globally or inside stream
 - Connect output to your stream